martinashworth/NewsReview/README.md

 [The Sun][] <br />

-It's very much a work in progress
+It's very much a work in progress.

 [The BBC]: https://www.bbc.co.uk/news
 [The Times]: https://www.thetimes.co.uk/